Irving Burgie, Songwriter Who Helped Bring Calypso To America, Dies At 95

 "A lot of my work is based on songs and ditties that I've heard in the Caribbean," he told NPR.
 By the time he was in his early 30s, he had gotten enough money from the more than 30 songs that he wrote for Belafonte that he was a wealthy man.
 "I was able to live on royalties," he said.
 "I made about $20 million over 50 years."

-He gave some of that money to civil rights activists and in 1960, founded a magazine based in Harlem called The Urbanite.
+He gave some of that money to civil rights activists and in 1960, funded a magazine based in Harlem called The Urbanite.
 Byron Lewis, who worked at The Urbanite before going on to found one of the nation's first black-owned advertising agencies, says that at the time, Burgie "happened to be the only black person in Harlem who really had any money."

 "Burgie is an unsung hero," Lewis says.
 "Part and parcel is because he never sought attention.
 I feel that his life really should be memorialized because he represents what you can accomplish, particularly if you're a person of color."